-Name Default Description DEFAULT_POOL_SIZE 20 How many server connections to allow per user/database pair.
-MAX_CLIENT_CONN 100 Maximum number of client connections allowed.
-MAX_DB_CONNECTIONS Unlimited Do not allow more than this many connections per-database.
-MIN_POOL_SIZE 0 Adds more server connections to pool if below this number. $POOL\MODE$ Session When a server connection can be reused by other clients.
-Possible va $RESERVE\POOL\SIZE$ 0 How many additional connections to allow per pool.
-0 disables. ${\tt RESERVE\POOL\TIMEOUT}$ 5 If a client has not been serviced in this many seconds, pgbouncer en QUERY_TIMEOUT 0 Queries running longer than that are canceled.
-IGNORE_STARTUP_PARAMETERS $extra\float\digits$ Set to ignore particular parameters in startup packets.
+Name Default Description RESERVE_POOL_SIZE 0 How many additional connections to allow per pool.
+0 disables.
+RESERVE_POOL_TIMEOUT 5 If a client has not been serviced in this many seconds, pgbouncer ena QUERY_TIMEOUT 0 Queries running longer than that are canceled. $IGNORE\STARTUP\PARAMETERS$ $extra\float\digits$ Set to ignore particular parameters in startup packets.
 PG_PORT 5432 The port to use when connecting to the database.
 CRUNCHY_DEBUG FALSE Set this to true to enable debugging in logs.
 Note: this mode can rev